agdturner/mxg/README.md

 # Launch
 - run:
 `npx parcel src/index.html`
 - By default this will run on port 1234.
-To use a different port for example 2345 run: `npx parcel src/index.html` -p 2345 Once launched, then open http://localhost:1234/ changing the url to match a different port if specified.
+To use a different port for example 2345 run: `npx parcel src/index.html -p 2345`

+Once launched, then open http://localhost:1234/ changing the url to match a different port if specified to use the GUI.
-# Developer set up
-1. Install Visual Studio Code
-2. Install Node
-3. Download this repository
-4. cd into the repository
-5. Install dependencies:
-`npm install`

-# Developer changes/redeployment:
+# Making changes and redeployment:
 - Changes need committing and pushing to the repository for deployment.
 - To deploy a branch called branch1 to https://agdturner.github.io/pwa-parcel-test/dist/branch1/ edit package.json and change:
 ```